Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: The geometry of best Lipschitz maps, geodesic laminations, and fibrations

-From $d_{S^1}(f_{1/n}(y_1), f_{1/n}(y_2))=\frac{1}{n}d_{M_n}(f_n(y_1), f_n(y_2))$, we have
+From $d_{S^1}(f_{1/n}(y_1), f_{1/n}(y_2))=\frac{1}{n}d_{S^1}(f_n(y_1), f_n(y_2))$, we have

-\end{proof} Taking the degree-$n$ cover corresponds to truncating $\widetilde{\Lambda(f)}$ by the $n$-fold fundamental domain of $M$ in $\wm$. \Cref{lipschitz constant under covering} is known to Farre, Landesberg and Minsky \cite{flmMinimizingLaminationsRegularCover} since they describe the \msl as the fastest routes traversing the \zcover and taking a finite cover does not change the associated \zcover.
-A chain recurrent sublamination $\Lambda_0(\alpha) \subset \Lambda(\alpha)$ that is maximal with respect to inclusion is called the cohomology stretch lamination by Rudd \cite{rcStretchLamination}.
-When $\dim M=2$, a transverse measure $m$ with support on a maximal measured sublamination $\Lambda_m(\alpha)\subset \Lambda_0(\alpha)$ exists by [\citenum{dubestLipLG}, Corollary 6.8].
-The lamination $\Lambda(\alpha)$ is not only oriented, it has an orientation and a submanifold $S$ dual to $\alpha$ exists so that all intersections $\Lambda(\alpha) \cap S$ have positive sign.
-For hyperbolic surfaces, let $\langle\cdot,\cdot\rangle$ denotes the intersection forms for geodesic currents. \begin{prop} There exists an oriented submanifold $S$ and an orientation on $\Lambda(\alpha)$ such that all intersections $\Lambda(\alpha) \cap S$ have positive sign.
-For hyperbolic surfaces, a multi-geodesic $\gamma_{\alpha}$ dual to $\alpha$ so that its algebraic intersection number $|[\Lambda_m(\alpha)]\cdot [\gamma_{\alpha}]|$ with the maximal measured sublamination $\Lambda_m(\alpha)$ is equal to the intersection form of $\Lambda_m(\alpha)$ and $\gamma_{\alpha}$
+\end{proof} Taking the degree-$n$ cover corresponds to truncating $\widetilde{\Lambda(f)}$ by the $n$-fold fundamental domain of $M$ in $\wm$. \Cref{lipschitz constant under covering} is known to Farre, Landesberg, and Minsky \cite{flmMinimizingLaminationsRegularCover} since they describe the \msl as the fastest routes traversing the \zcover and taking a finite cover does not change the associated \zcover.
+A chain recurrent sublamination $\Lambda^{cr}(\alpha) \subset \Lambda(\alpha)$ that is maximal with respect to inclusion is called the cohomology stretch lamination by Rudd \cite{rcStretchLamination}.
+When $\dim M=2$, a transverse measure $m$ with support on a maximal measured sublamination $\Lambda_m(\alpha)\subset \Lambda^{cr}(\alpha)$ exists by [\citenum{dubestLipLG}, Corollary 6.8].
+The lamination $\Lambda(\alpha)$ is not only oriented, it has an orientation so that a submanifold $S$ dual to $\alpha$ exists with all intersections $\Lambda(\alpha) \cap S$ positive.
+For hyperbolic surfaces, let $\langle\cdot,\cdot\rangle$ denote the intersection forms for geodesic currents. \begin{prop} Let $M^n$ ($n\geq 2$) be a closed hyperbolic manifold and $\alpha\in H^1(M;\Z)$.
+There exists an oriented submanifold $S$ dual to $\alpha$ and an orientation on $\Lambda(\alpha)$ such that all intersections $\Lambda(\alpha) \cap S$ have positive signs.
+For hyperbolic surfaces, a multi-curve $\beta_{\alpha}$ dual to $\alpha$ exists so that

 \end{prop} \begin{proof} \cite{fsExistenceCriticalSubsolutions} shows that there exists a $C^1$ tight map in the homotopy class of $f$.
 Assume $f$ is $C^1$ tight and we will show the \msl $\Lambda(f)$ of $f$ satisfies \eqref{eq algebraic intersection=geometric intersection}.
-Let $\gamma \subset \Lambda(f)$ be a geodesic leaf parameterized such that $\gamma'(t) = \nabla f(\gamma(t))$.
+Let $\gamma \subset \Lambda(f)$ be a geodesic leaf parameterized such that $\gamma'(t) = \frac{1}{K}\nabla f(\gamma(t))$.
 Since both $M$ and $S^1$ are compact, by the classical smooth approximation theorem, for any $\epsilon>0$ there exists a smooth $h: M\rightarrow S^1$ homotopic to $f$ such that $\|h-f\|_{C^1} < \epsilon$, which means